 - The IEA Selina project conducted a large-scale monitoring campaign to characterize the low-power modes of new appliances sold in the EU market.
 It was discovered that 18.5% of the household equipment had a measured off-mode power that did not comply with the EU’s 1 W threshold target.
 This percentage is expected to increase to 41.5% if the threshold is brought down to 0.5 W by 2013.
 In terms of the standby mode, it was found that 31% the household equipment did not comply with the 1 W threshold, and this percentage is expected to increase to 66.4% if the threshold is brought down to 0.5 W by 2013.
 In case the power consumption of these products is reduced to between 0.5 W (off mode) and 1.0 W (standby mode), it is estimated that the resulting electricity consumption in standby/off mode in 2020 could be reduced to about 15 TWh.

 - The International Electrotechnical Commission has understood the significance of standby power consumption and the energy efficiency issue and has been actively preparing an international standard for the measurement and reduction of standby and “off” mode power.

 - The second edition of its International Standard IEC 62301 (Household electrical appliances – Measurement of standby power) has been recently released by the committee.
 The European CENELEC Technical Committee TC59X has also prepared a European Standard: EN 50564:2011 (Performance of household and similar electrical appliances), covering similar ground.

-A number of different measurement modes for determining power consumption are specified in the IEC and EN standard:
+The number of different measurement modes for determining power consumption is specified in the IEC and EN standard:

 - Sampling method: In this mode, an instrument is used to record power measurements at regular intervals throughout the measurement period.
 The measurement intervals must not exceed one second for the specified minimum period.
 The data from the first one-third of the total period is always discarded.